agntgalahad/PotHole-Detection-CNN/README.md

 \
 ML model to detect potholes in an images.
 You can download and implement the model directly.
 \
-Libraries Used: TensorFlow, Keras
+Libraries Used: TensorFlow, Keras, PIL
 \
-Model Used: AlexNet
+Model Used: CNN
 \
 Dataset used: Kaggle Pothole Detection Dataset
 \
 Link: https://www.kaggle.com/datasets/atulyakumar98/pothole-detection-dataset
 \
-Current Test Accuracy: 74.58%
+Current Test Accuracy: 89.83%